 Sedgwick County has a strong agricultural economy and is home to numerous aircraft industries which provide more than 60% of the world’s general aviation aircraft.
-In addition, the County is a major exporter of everything from aircraft to computer storage devices.
-Major employers in the area include Spirit AeroSystems, Textron Aviation, U.S. Government, Unified Scholl District No. 259, State of Kansas, Via Christi Health System, Wesley Medical Center, City of Wichita, Sedgwick County, and Bombardier Aerospace Learjet.
+In addition, industries within the County are a major exporters of everything from aircraft to computer storage devices.
+Major employers in the area include Spirit AeroSystems, Textron Aviation, Koch Industries, U.S. Government, Unified School District No. 259, State of Kansas, Via Christi Health System, Wesley Medical Center, City of Wichita, Sedgwick County, and Bombardier Aerospace Learjet.
 Sedgwick County is also home to McConnell Air Force Base.

 Sedgwick County has excellent public school systems and provides many primary and secondary private school options.
 Opportunities for higher education are readily available at several local institutions, including Wichita State University and home of the “Shockers”, the third largest university in the state which hosts the National Institute for Aviation Research.
 Other local educational institutions include: Friends University; Newman University; Wichita Area Technical College; the National Center for Aviation Training; and the University of Kansas School of Medicine – Wichita.

 The community offers an exciting mix of history and culture, as well as the modern conveniences of shopping and entertainment.
 The 247-acre Sedgwick County Zoo opened in 1971 and has been ranked among the best zoos in the world.
 Home to more than 4000 animals of 400 species, it is the #1 outdoor tourist attraction in the state of Kansas.
 Exploration Place, a science and discovery center, offers visitors of all ages an opportunity to “explore” nature, flight, human life and more!
 This beautiful facility built on the Arkansas River in downtown Wichita provides hours of entertainment!

 Sedgwick County’s benefit plans offer employees a way to stretch their benefit dollars.